Fotis Dulos, suspect in Jennifer Dulos murder, critical after suicide attempt

 Dulos was unresponsive, and officers determined CPR was required and called for an ambulance.

-He has since been transported by helicopter to Jacobi Medical Center in the Bronx, where he will be treated in their hyperbaric chamber.
+He was later transported by helicopter to Jacobi Medical Center in the Bronx, where he was taken to be treated in their hyperbaric chamber.

+With Dulos still alive, the bail hearing is set to happen on Wednesday, without him present.

 Dulos has denied allegations he killed his estranged wife Jennifer Dulos, the mother of the couple's five children, who is presumed dead.